 International Cell Phone – Adjust Your Plan or Buy a SIM Card

-International roaming charges can really kill your travel budget, and be a nasty surprise after a trip if you haven’t prepared correctly.
+Using your cell phone abroad without planning in advance can lead to crazy high international roaming charges.
+This can really kill your travel budget, and be a nasty surprise after a trip.
 Most USA phone companies will charge you a lot for international roaming.
 However, you can easily contact them in advance of your trip and adjust your cell phone plan so that you can make and receive calls / texts at a more reasonable price.
 It will still cost you, but not nearly as much!

 Travel Tip: Take note of their “data” fees when traveling.
 Even if you change your plan, the data is usually a small amount…and the fees can be huge.
 Limit your data usage when traveling and ALWAYS try to use wifi if it is available to you.